bast/err/content/sides/mayonnaise.md

 - Let them sit for a minute or so to let the egg settle to the bottom.
 Oil will swim on top.
 - Push the hand blender all the way to the bottom, hold it there, and start blending.
-Do not move the blender until you see the mayonnaise forming at the bottom.
+Do not move the blender until you see the mayonnaise forming at the bottom and moving to the top.
 I typically count to 10 or 15 before I start moving the blender slowly up.
 Then I move blend up and down until everything is blended (15 seconds?).
 - I mix it a bit more then with a spoon.
 - Bottle it and store it in the fridge.